hphelion/documentation/community/community.hwsw-requirements.md

 * At least 48 GB of RAM
 * At least 200 GB of available disk space
 * Virtualization support **enabled** in the BIOS
-* One of the following operating systems installed:

-    * Ubuntu 13.10
+* * The Ubuntu 13.10 operating system installed
-    * Ubuntu 14.04

 * If they are not already installed, the following required Debian/Ubuntu packages are added to the system: